Certified Information Privacy Professional/United States (CIPP/US)

 from less sensitive information.
 Third, identify outdated customer information and then

-develop a process for securely disposing of it.
 When the breach occurred, the company’s executives called Roberta to a meeting where

 she presented the recommendations in her report.
 She explained that the company having